secwexen/aapp-mart/README.md

 ## Overview

-Modern infrastructures are too complex for traditional security testing.
-AAPP-MART combines predictive AI with autonomous adversarial simulation to continuously evaluate an environment’s real attack surface.
+Modern infrastructures are too dynamic and interconnected for traditional security testing to keep pace.
+Static scanners and predefined BAS playbooks often fail to capture how real attackers move across complex environments.

+AAPP‑MART addresses this gap by combining predictive AI, AI-driven threat modeling, cyber attack surface prediction, and autonomous adversarial simulation to evaluate an environment’s real exposure.
+The engine models attacker behavior, forecasts potential attack paths, and simulates multi-agent adversarial activity to provide proactive, intelligence-driven insights into organizational security posture.

-### Why AAPP-MART?
+## Why AAPP-MART?

 AAPP-MART stands out from traditional security tools in its approach: